 Then Lutheran Community Services Northwest stepped in.
-Staff from the Permanency Planning Foster-Adopt program placed young Kayla and her brother into a foster home with Mary Lou Balassone.
+Staff from the FamilyBuilders foster-adopt program placed young Kayla and her brother into a foster home with Mary Lou Balassone.
 Mary Lou was prepared to provide a stable and loving home for the youngsters until the state decided if reunification with their birth mother was appropriate.
-If it wasn’t, she was ready to give them a permanent home through adoption.
+If it wasn’t, she was ready to work with FamilyBuilders to give them a permanent home by adopting them herself.

 At first, young Kayla was sure she’d have to move again.
 But the days became weeks and the weeks became months, and the siblings remained with Mary Lou.
 Before long, little brother Dustin was calling Mary Lou “Mom.”